ec-jrc/abcd/README.md

 The script tries to identify the Linux distribution, if it detects Fedora, Ubuntu or Debian it is able to update the distribution and install the required packages.
 If necessary, it will download and execute the installer for Node.js 10, from the Node.js official web page.

+The Graphical User Interface (GUI) modules must be installed independently:

+    cd wit/
+    npm install

+These will download all the required packages for the Node.js server and install them locally.
+Once all the packages have been installed the system is ready to be run from the local folder.

 ### Compilation
 The default compiler is `clang`.
 It is possible to change the compiler to `gcc` modifying the file [`common_definitions.mk`](./common_definitions.mk).
 The global Makefile compiles the whole system just by running in the global directory: